Chairperson: Dr. Tej K. Kaul

 Office: Stipes Hall 431

-GradTrac is available to Information Systems majors.
+GradTrac is available to Healthcare Information Technology Systems and Information Technology Systems majors.
 See more information about GradTrac.

-All students seeking the Bachelor of Business in Information Systems must complete I, II, III, IV, V, and VI.
+All students seeking the Bachelor of Business in Information Systems must complete I, II, III, and IV.A. or IV.B..
 The minimum semester hour requirement for the baccalaureate degree is 120 s.h.

 †IS 320 (Business Core) fulfills the Writing Instruction in the Discipline (WID) graduation requirement.